-The bill amends the Michigan election law, specifically sections 795 and 795a, to enhance the requirements and regulations surrounding electronic voting systems.
+The bill amends the Michigan election law, specifically sections 795 and 795a, to enhance the requirements for electronic voting systems.
 Key changes include the stipulation that electronic voting systems must ensure voting secrecy, utilize paper ballots for tabulation, and allow voters to cast their votes for the appropriate number of candidates and offices.
-The bill also mandates that electronic tabulating equipment must be capable of rejecting ballots with errors, such as voting for more candidates than allowed or voting for candidates from multiple political parties in a primary election.
-Additionally, it introduces a requirement that electronic voting systems acquired after January 1, 2026, must not include any parts or equipment from entities listed as having covered communications equipment or services by the Federal Communications Commission.
+The bill also mandates that electronic tabulating equipment must be capable of rejecting ballots that exceed the allowed number of choices or contain invalid votes.
+Additionally, it introduces a requirement that electronic voting systems acquired on or after January 1, 2026, must not include any parts or equipment from entities listed as having covered communications equipment or services by the Federal Communications Commission.

-Furthermore, the bill outlines the approval process for electronic voting systems, which must be certified by the board of state canvassers and meet specific performance standards.
-Vendors seeking approval are required to pay application fees, provide a list of states where their systems are approved, and submit contracts and maintenance agreements.
-The board of state canvassers is tasked with conducting field tests of new systems to assess their performance and voter experience.
-The bill also includes provisions for disapproving systems that no longer meet requirements and emphasizes the need for accessibility for individuals with disabilities.
+Furthermore, the bill outlines the approval process for electronic voting systems, which must be certified by an independent testing authority or the manufacturer, and requires vendors to submit various documentation and fees to the Secretary of State.
+The board of state canvassers is tasked with conducting field tests of new systems and ensuring compliance with the updated requirements.
+The bill also emphasizes the need for accessible voting devices for individuals with disabilities and establishes protocols for the disapproval of systems that no longer meet the necessary standards.
 Overall, the amendments aim to improve the integrity, security, and accessibility of electronic voting in Michigan.

 Statutes affected: